KCBS-TV: News department history

-KCBS dropped its 4 p.m. newscast in 1998 in favor of the short-lived syndicated talk program The Howie Mandel Show, which was canceled after its first season, then, in 1999, the Women 2 Women public affairs show.
+KCBS dropped its 4 p.m. newscast in 1998 in favor of the short-lived syndicated talk program The Howie Mandel Show, which was canceled after its first season, then, in 1999, the Women 2 Women public affairs show featuring Martin, Catherine Anaya, Pamela Wright and former KNBC newscaster Kelly Lange.
 After Viacom's purchase of KCAL-TV, KCBS reintroduced the 4 p.m. newscast, but with it now airing exclusively on KCAL.

 KCBS-TV began another attempt to get out of the ratings basement at the start of the 21st century.
 Kent Shocknek, former anchor of KNBC's Today in L.A., joined KCBS to become its morning co-anchor in 2000.
 The station then hired longtime KABC anchor Harold Greene in 2001 as anchor of its 5 and 11 p.m. newscasts.
 The following year, Greene was joined by his former partner at KABC, Laura Diaz.
 In 2004, Paul Magers, longtime anchor at KARE in Minneapolis–Saint Paul, replaced Greene on the 5 and 11 p.m. newscasts, bumping Greene to the 4 and 6 p.m. programs.
 The 4 p.m. newscast moved to KCAL-TV with the arrival of Dr. Phil on KCBS in September 2004.
 At the beginning of 2005, longtime KABC weatherman Johnny Mountain moved to KCBS, surprising many.
 At first, it seemed that none of these changes brought KCBS any closer to becoming a factor in the Los Angeles news ratings.
 However, in April 2006, KCBS grabbed the No. 2 spot at 5 p.m. from KABC due to a strong lead-in from Dr. Phil.
 KCBS shot past both KABC and KNBC to take first place at 11 p.m. for the first time in 30 years.